Today's Articles

 In 1921 Memphis had two main Negro baseball clubs, the Memphis Union Giants and the A. P. Martin's Barber Boys Baseball Club.
 Real estate salesman and bookkeeper Sherman G. King owned the Union Giants.
 Chick Cummings, a player on the team, managed the Union Giants.
 The A. P. Martin's Barber Boys, also known as the A. P. Martin's Barber College Team was the creation of a Memphis barber named Arthur Peterson Martin.
 The team was a way for Martin to promote his two barbershops in Memphis on Main and Beale Street and his barber college.

-Originally named the Barber College Baseball Club, the team was owned and operated by Arthur P. Martin, a local Memphis barber.
+Originally named the Barber College Baseball Club, Arthur P. Martin, a local Memphis barber, owned and operated the team.
 In the late 1920s, the Martin brothers, all three Memphis doctors and businessmen, purchased the Red Sox.
 J. B. Martin, W. S. Martin, and B. B. Martin would retain control of the club till its dissolution in 1959.
 The Red Sox played as members, at various times, of the Negro Southern League, Negro National League, and Negro American League.
 The team was never a titan of the Negro leagues like wealthier teams in northern cities of the United States.
-Still, sound management lead to a continuous thirty-nine years of operation, a span that was exceeded by very few other teams.
+Still, sound management led to a continuous thirty-nine years of operation, which was exceeded by very few other teams.

 To become a Coach